rcrjr97/PersonalWebsite/README.md

 Before deploying this Django project, make sure that the SECRET_KEY variable in changed in the settings.py config file.

-CSS is included in templates folder, however is delivered via AWS s3 in production.
+CSS is included in templates folder, AWS s3 CDN is used in the example as a delivery method.

-To use CSS in the Django development server configure static files in settings.py.
+To use file hosting in the Django development server configure static files in settings.py.

 Admin url has been disabled in urls.py.